-- An undergraduate average of at least 3.3 (or standardized equivalent from other institutions of higher learning) in the major field of study and a cumulative average of at least 2.7 (or standardized equivalent) for all work done at the undergraduate level leading to a bachelor's degree or its equivalent from AUB or other recognized institutions of higher learning are required.
-In the Maroun Semaan Faculty of Engineering and Architecture, an average of at least 3.3 is required for the last two years of undergraduate study or its equivalent at AUB or other universities as determined by the faculty. - Official transcripts from all institutions attended-a complete record of study;4 - Two recommendation letters from qualified academics; - A detailed statement of purpose (around 400-500 words) for each choice (major or concentration) indicating the purpose for pursuing graduate study in the particular field at AUB, and specifying the applicant's research interests and/or practical experience in the field is required. - Additional requirements that are specific to each graduate program as included in the department or program listings exist/are needed. - English language requirement (upon admission and prior to matriculation)
+- Evidence of undergraduate grade average of at least 3.3 (or standardized equivalent from other institutions of higher learning) in the major field of study and a cumulative average of at least 2.7 (or standardized equivalent) for all work leading to a bachelor's degree or its equivalent from AUB or other recognized institutions of higher learning.
+In the Faculty of Engineering, an average of at least 3.3 is required for the last two years of undergraduate study or its equivalent at AUB or other universities as determined by the faculty. - Official transcripts from all institutions attended-a complete record of study;41 - Two recommendation letters from qualified academics; - A detailed statement of purpose (400-500 words) for each choice (major or concentration) indicating the purpose for pursuing graduate study in the particular field and specifying the applicant's research interests and/or practical experience in the field;